Part 3 - Professional Services

 The Schedule of Oral Health Services is subdivided into six levels of care plus those services which are excluded from consideration.
 Level I services (emergency) are considered the most necessary services and Level VI services (complex rehabilitation) the most elective.
 Lower levels include those services which are the least costly in terms of manpower or dollars yet have the most long term benefit.
 The provision of services necessary to treat the emergency situation is considered mandatory and is the first level of service.
 Those services which prevent the onset of disease are of higher priority than those intended to contain the disease or correct damage caused as a result of oral diseases.

 The schedule of services is based upon six assumptions.
 1) Services provided are based upon the demand care concept.
 Those persons requesting care will be served, limited only by the resources available.
 2) The schedule of services is applicable for groups as well as for individuals.
 3) Limited resources will force the prioritization of services.
 4) Services based on public health principles, especially the prevention of oral disease and early intervention in the disease process are most cost effective.
-5) The schedule of services will be.
+5) The schedule of services will be accepted by the persons being served.
 6) As additional funds become available, the schedule permits an orderly, consistent, and equitable increase in the levels of service.

 The specific levels of care are as follows: